Can we distinguish inspiration from canonization?

 Let’s take Paul as an unambiguous example; the words went straight from Paul directly onto parchment, with no research or redaction process evident.

-Now, did Paul know at that point that his words were Scripture?
+Now, did Paul know at that point that his words were scripture?

 However we answer, notice what kind of question it is.
 It is a question of whether the text should be included in the Bible.
 In other words, it is a question of canonization.